ojroques/oroques.dev/oroques.dev/root/content/about.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

-I am currently a junior software engineer at Cisco Systems in France.
+I am currently a junior software engineer at Cisco Systems in Paris, France.

 Before that, I graduated from [Imperial College](https://www.imperial.ac.uk/study/pg/computing/secure-software-systems/) of a MSc in Computing -- Security and Reliability -- in 2019 and from